PingWinning/Installation-Bizz/README.md

 - **Status Updates:** Administrators can update the status of user requests directly from the admin panel, helping keep track of progress.
 - **Request Details:** For longer user requests, a "See More" button reveals the full content without cluttering the interface.
 - **Deletion of Tickets:** Administrators can delete tickets if necessary, helping maintain a clean and organized database.

-### How to Use the Admin Panel

-1. **Login:**
-   - Navigate to the login page and use the default credentials (`Boss007` / `pass`) to access the admin dashboard.
-   - Upon successful login, administrators are redirected to the user tickets management page.

-2. **Managing Tickets:**
-   - Use the filters and pagination controls to navigate through the tickets.
-   - Update the status of a ticket by selecting the appropriate status from the dropdown menu.
-   - View full request details by clicking the "See More" button, which opens a modal with the complete message.
-   - To delete a ticket, click the "Delete" button next to the ticket.

 ## SQL Back-end Overview